-In my nearly four years of development on Fallout 4 I worked primarily on character art and concept art, while also working project-wide on materials, outsourcing, and asset pipelines.
+I worked on the Fallout 4 team for nearly 4 years.
+I focused primarily on character art and concept art, while also working project-wide on materials, outsourcing, and asset pipelines.

-The last thing I did on Fallout 4 was to paint the cover for the Fallout 4 Art Book (click to enlarge images):
+The last thing I did on Fallout 4 was to paint the cover for the Fallout 4 Art Book:

 ENEMY DESIGN AND IMPLEMENTATION

-During production there were several key enemies that I was allowed to dig into, with the design and with the assets and implementation.
-These were enemies that the player encountered hundreds of times during their playthroughs so finding clever ways to create variation through layering of assets was valuable.
+During production there were several key enemies that I was allowed to dig into and develop from design through to in-game implementation.
+These were enemies that the player encountered hundreds of times during their playthroughs so finding clever ways to create variation was key.

 The Supermutants were designed by the late, great Adam Adamowitcz, and the base characters were built by Jonah Lobe.
 I designed armors based on Adam’s sketches and designed the key Supermutant characters Strong and Virgil.

-For the Feral Ghouls, we tried to come up with a more. . . . feral . . . take on the classic design.
-I built the base assets which have continued to enjoy a long life in Fallout 76 to this day.
+For the Feral Ghouls we updated the classic design to something a bit more . . . feral.
+I painted the concept art below and built the base assets which have continued to enjoy a long life in Fallout 76.

 The Synths were based partly on sketches by Viktor Antonov.
-I designed them to animate on a human skeleton while still appearing to have mechanical joints.
+His incredible designs are in the Fallout 4 Art Book if you get a chance to see them.
+My redesigns are below.
+I redesigned the various Synths to animate on a human skeleton while still appearing to have mechanical joints.
 I then built a destructible layered armor system using our robot tech.
 Players can do damage that destroys layers of armor, rubber skin, and eventually dismembers the mechanical character without killing it.
 I was able to implement this on my own due to the good work the team had already put in on the robots for the game.

 GRAPHIC DESIGN